fortesg/fortrantestgenerator/README.md

 # FortranTestGenerator

-`fortrantestgenerator` (FTG) is a tool for automatically generating unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay.
+`FortranTestGenerator` (FTG) is a tool for automatically generating unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay.

 One of the main effort for creating unit tests is the set-up of consistent input data.
 When working with legacy code, we can make use of the existing infrastructure and extract test data from the running application.
 FTG generates code for serializing and storing a subroutines input data and inserts this code temporarily into the subroutine (capture code).